Back pain will usually improve within a few weeks or months. There are several things you can try to help reduce your pain in the meantime.

 Treatments not recommended

-A number of other treatments have sometimes been used for non-specific back pain (back pain with no identified cause), but aren't recommended by the National Institute for Health and Care Excellence (NICE) because of a lack of evidence.
+A number of other treatments have sometimes been used for non-specific back pain (back pain with no identified cause) but are not recommended by the National Institute for Health and Care Excellence (NICE) because of a lack of evidence.

 - belts, corsets, foot orthotics and shoes with "rocker" soles